 - Desirability in the current market and the seller’s geographic region

 - Transaction history for similar vehicles

 During our research, we found that customers have reported mixed results.
-According to customer reports online, several people said that CarMax valued their vehicles about 15% less than KBB; others said their CarMax offers closely matched the KBB estimate.
-Fewer customers reported CarMax offers being higher than KBB estimate but it is possible — particularly if you own a car that is highly desirable to buyers in your area.
+According to customer reports online, several people claim that CarMax valued their vehicles about 15% less than KBB; others said their CarMax offers closely matched the KBB estimate.
+Fewer customers reported CarMax offers being higher than KBB estimate, but it is possible — particularly if you own a car that is highly desirable to buyers in your area.

 When to Use Kelley Blue Book

 Kelley Blue Book is best for research and price comparisons — it does not directly buy cars.
 Keep in mind, KBB offers several types of estimates, not all of which will be realistic for your vehicle depending on its condition and in-market desirability.
 Estimate types include: